iktina/Neural-Music-Demixing/README.md

 ## Welcome

 The service receives a high-quality audio file and splits it into 4 sources: drums, bass, vocals and others.
+There is also the possibility of splitting into only one of these sources.

 ## What’s the point?

 ## Model details: